IUCr 2014 Congress and General Assembly Deadline for Poster Presentation: May, 2 2014

 Travel Fellowships for U.S. Early Career Crystallographers to the XXII IUCr Congress

-The U.S. National Committee for Crystallography provided travel awards to partially support fifteen U.S. early career crystallographers to the IUCr Congress in Madrid, Spain.
+The U.S. National Committee for Crystallography, through private funds, provided travel awards to partially support fifteen U.S. early career crystallographers to the IUCr Congress in Madrid, Spain.
 The USNC/Cr organized a series of events for the travel awardees:

 - On August 23rd, a Mentoring Dinner was held for the U.S. travel awardees and their respective mentors.
 Travel awardees selected a U.S. senior crystallographer prior the Congress.
 A one-on-one mentoring experience was fostered during and after the Congress.